 “In the middle of the night, the man was startled and turned about … and behold!
 There was a woman lying at his feet.”
 (Rus 3:8)

 “Sent away from his home, a pariah in the community at large, David found rich pasture and clear, flowing water for his soul, which thirsted for G-d, in the wilderness to which he fled.
 There, where no one knew him or saw him, he sought to draw close to Hashem….”
-(Book of Our Heritage by Rabbi Eliyahu Kitov)
+(Book of Our Heritage)

-David had no place for sham or hypocrisy.
-He wanted only closeness to Hashem.
+Dovid had no place for sham or hypocrisy.
+He wanted only closeness to the Ribono shel Olam.
 “Achas shoalti … one thing I asked of Hashem, that shall I seek: that I dwell in the House of Hashem all the days of my life…” (Psalm 27)

-Mount Sinai is alone in the wilderness.
-It is the place to which we now arrive after seven weeks of struggling upward from the impurity of our national sojourn in Egypt.
+Har Sinai is alone in the wilderness.
+It is the place to which we now arrive after seven weeks of struggling upward from the tumah of Mitzraim.
 “Arise and depart from amid the upheaval.
 Too long have you dwelt in the valley of weeping ….
 Shake off the dust.
 Arise!”
 (Lecha Dodi)

-David is the embodiment of Shavuos.
-Not only is it the day of his birth, but he came up from Moav the way the Children of Israel came up from Egypt.
+Dovid is the embodiment of Shavuos.
+Not only is it the day of his birth, but he came from Moav the way the Children of Israel came from Mitzraim.
 “Min hamaitzar … from the straits I called upon G-d!” (ibid) Dovid never pretended to be anything other than himself.
 He worked on himself in truth and passion until Hashem appointed him king over Israel.

 May Hashem send Moshiach ben Dovid, his descendant, soon in our days!